ChinuG/Online-Restaurant/README.md

-# Online-Restaurant Files https://chinmay191201.github.io/Online-Restaurant/ tab here for a quick review of my project.
+# https://chinug.github.io/Online-Restaurant/ tap here for a quick review of my project.